-CIS 130 INTRODUCTION TO INFORMATION SYSTEMS (3T)
+CIS 130 INTRODUCTION TO INFORMATION SYSTEMS (3T) 3 credits

-This course is an introduction to computers that reviews computer hardware and software concepts such as equipment, operations, communications, programming and societal issues.
-Topics include computer hardware, communication technologies and program development using computers to execute software packages and/or to write simple programs.
+This course is an introduction to computers that reviews computer hardware and software concepts such as equipment, operations, communications, programming and their past, present and future impact on society.
+Topics include computer hardware, various types of computer software, communication technologies and program development using computers to execute software packages and/or to write simple programs.
 Upon completion, students should be able to describe and use the major components of selected computer software and hardware.